duboisp/Table-Usability-Concept/rowGroupInitialize.md

 ## Algorithm

-* Finalise the current row group with the algorithm for closing an row group, if applicable.
+* Finalise the current row group with the algorithm for [Finalizing a row group](https://github.com/duboisp/Table-Usability-Concept/blob/master/rowGroupFinalize.md), if applicable.
 * Initiate a new HTMLTableGroupElement interface

 ## Existing Implementation